ohdsi-studies/OMOPCAN/StudyCode/README.md

 2. Open the project OMOPCAN_Study.Rproj in RStudio.
 When the project is open, its name will appear in the top-right corner of your RStudio session:
   - Install the necessary packages for the study by activating and restoring the renv.
   - Open and work through the CodeToRun.R, which is the primary file you'll need.
 Execute the lines in the file, adding your database-specific information as instructed in the comments.
-  - To run the study, use the command source(here::here("RunStudy.R"))

 3. After running the analysis, you will find a results folder with one subfolder per each cancer group.